-Accountable for the loss of credits that: (a) Result from changes in the individual's selection of the major program of study; (b) Were earned for remedial coursework; or (c) Exceed the total course credits accepted in transfer as allowed by this chapter.
+(1) Accountable for the loss of credits that: (a) Result from changes in the individual's selection of the major program of study; (b) Were earned for remedial coursework; or (c) Exceed the total course credits accepted in transfer as allowed by this chapter.
+(2) Responsible for meeting all requirements of the academic program of the receiving the academic program of the receiving institution.

-(2) Responsible for meeting all requirements of the academic program of the receiving institution.
+.05 Transfer of Nongeneral Education

-.05 Transfer of Nongeneral Education Program Credit.
+Program Credit.